Huperzine-A boosts cognition

 Huperzine-A boosts brain health and function in several ways.
 But two in particular stand out.

-1. Huperzine-A acts as an acetylcholinesterase (AChE) inhibitor.
-AChE is an enzyme that breaks down the important neurotransmitter acetylcholine once it’s used in your system.
+1. Huperzine-A acts as an acetylcholinesterase inhibitor.
+Acetylcholinesterase (AChE) is an enzyme that breaks down the important neurotransmitter acetylcholine once it’s used in your system.
 So Hup-A helps prevent this breakdown.
 Allowing more acetylcholine to be available which improves learning and memory.

-Scientists at the Weizmann Institute in Israel uncovered how Huperzine-A works to block acetylcholinesterase (AChE).
+Scientists at the Weizmann Institute in Israel uncovered how Huperzine-A works to block this novel acetylcholinesterase inhibitor.
 They made a 3-D image of the structure of the AChE molecule.
 And found a deep chasm, called the “active-site gorge”.

 The scientists found the active-site gorge acts like a guide to funnel acetylcholine into the interior of the enzyme where it is cut apart prior to recycling.
 This is how AChE blocks acetylcholine from being eliminated.